coderplex-org/open-source/hacktoberfest-drive.md

 ### Details
 #### Mentorship
 Through this initative, if you are interested in participating in Hacktoberfest, you will receive guidance and support from mentors in the ecosystem, who activly contribute to a specific open source projects.
+You can find the [Mentors List here](https://coderplex.github.io/open-source/mentors-list).

-If you would like to be a mentor for this program, i.e if you actively contribute to a Open Source project, or if you actively build and manage a Open Source project created by you, then we encourage you to join our initiative as a mentor for said project.
+If you would like to be a mentor for this program, i.e if you actively contribute to a Open Source project, or if you actively build and manage a Open Source project created by you, then we encourage you to [join our initiative as a mentor](https://docs.google.com/forms/d/e/1FAIpQLScakIkciRTeG5S8Nd5WvKFQTeuFo3SbO5dBjNYL6sTiFSh_IA/viewform) for said project.

 Our expectations from you would be :
 - Creating tutorials (blog or video) in which you guide people on how to contribute to said project